thomas-melville/myNotes/General/Career_Development/spring/spring-boot.md

 * the value of the key in the properties which maps to this variable.
 * It is combined with the value in @ConfigurationProperties
+* one thing to note is when the value for the field gets initialized.
+  * the class is instantiated
+  * then the fields value is set to the property value from the annotation (using reflection???)

 @ComponentScan